SWAP-789/Wireless-Network/README.md

-My Assignment is on WiFi.
+My Assignment is on WiFi network.